 Friday Book Blogger Hop

-Thank you to Ramblings of a Coffee Addicted Writer for hosting this weekly meme, which starts on a Friday and ends the following Thursday.
-There is a weekly prompt featuring a book related question.
-The hop’s purpose is to give bloggers a chance to follow other blogs, learn about new books, befriend other bloggers, and receive new followers to their own blog.
+The Book Blogger Hop was originally created by Jennifer @ Crazy-For-Books.
+It is now hosted by Billy @Coffee Addicted Writings.
+Each week the hop will start on a Friday and end the following Thursday.
+There will be a weekly prompt featuring a book related question.
+The hop’s purpose is to give bloggers a chance to follow other blogs, learn about new books, befriend other bloggers, and receive new followers to your own blog.